pablobernabeu/rscopus_plus/README.md

 # rscopus_plus

-## An extension of the 'rscopus' package to access Scopus records.
+## An extension of the 'rscopus' package to access Scopus records

 ### Handling your search quota